This post contains affiliate links. Clicking these don’t cost you anything, but I may earn a small commission.

-They recommended Siteground for the hosting so I purchased the StartUp package and chose a theme from pipdig.
+They recommended Siteground* for the hosting so I chose a theme from pipdig and purchased the StartUp package.

 Transfering the site myself was actually surprisingly easy… I followed the instructions on Siteground but had to import my data to WordPress three times because I had so many posts.
 The annoying thing was that it didn’t transfer the pictures I wanted; there was another step for that and I just couldn’t be bothered to go through the hassle with it.

 I’ve been on WordPress for about a month now and I’m already loving it.
 I’m not constantly looking to change my template, it’s easy to write posts, and there are hundreds of plugins to make it easier.

 The first few days, I had a few spam comments on my posts and I didn’t want to keep deleting them, so I installed the Akismet plugin.

 It’s super easy to install, rarely needs updating and it’s blocked 15 spam comments for me so far.

 Not a lot to say and definitely worth it!

 I first heard about Yoast from Lucy over at The Literary Edit.